Post Daniel Ingram Deleted from the Dharma Overground

 There are many ways to maintain and deepen surrender to the Unbounded Whole, adjuncts to Dzogchen.
 For example, when my recent reemergence of cycling started causing me to drink vodka martinis and eat beef after esoteric practices, I knew I had a problem, that I was trying to ground magick energies that had got too pointed and hot.
 My teacher prescribed, along with a certain prayer/invocation, yin yoga, which quickly calmed everything down again by rebalancing energies and emphasizing surrender at the bodily and energetic (meridian) levels (fascia, and even bone structure is altered).
 I assume each asana, which is intense, for 3 to 5 minutes and continually release into gravity (these are passive stretches, yin).
 I meditate in the poses, folded over in full surrender even to the pain.

 One is not fully enlightened until subtle remaining exteriority of vision is corrected via Togal visions.
 Rigpa (luminous awareness) doesn’t reach full measure until third vision is completed.
 Fourth vision apparently ends with a massive cessation-singularity and “return” to life.
 Everything stops and restarts, just as in an MCTB “fruition,” which is extremely interesting in the context of this discussion about insight stages.
-The visions are not “magick” that you “do”; however, they open up omniscience eventually, the height of rigpa, the completeness of Unbounded Wholeness.
-No other tradition has this, not even Mahamudra.
+The visions are not “magick” that you “do”; however, they open up a nonphysical dimension co-occurring with physical matter reality eventually, the height of rigpa, the completeness of Unbounded Wholeness.
+No other tradition has this, not even essence Mahamudra.
+Alternatively, one can “finish” the path to buddhahood when the visions arise in the bardo after death.

 MCTB 4th path can be a trap, velvet handcuffs.
 It feels so, so “done.”
 And it is done, as far as what can be done via vipassana (ordinary special insight) and Mahamudra (extraordinary special insight) goes.
 Dzogchen maps call for stabilization and deepening of what you so far think cannot be deepened, namely MCTB 4th.
 In Dzogchen, this first level of deepening is Trekchod (“cutting through all solidity and reactivity”).
 Then there is is the Path of Togal.
 Until you have gone through all four visions, had that fruition, and are lucidly aware throughout both dreams and dreamless sleep, you cannot say that you have taken awakening as far as it can go in this lifetime.
-It can indeed deepen – and how.
+It can indeed deepen—and how.
+Emptiness does indeed become “more empty,” but you cannot know what you do not know experientially for yourself.

-Another sign that deepening is occurring via these other maps is that moral codes are shed, hyper-classification notions like “separate axes of development” are dissolved into Unbounded Wholeness.
-This is because ultimate compassion-love is arising spontaneously and all codified behavior is abandoned as the exteriorized identity crutch that it is.
-Of course, one has to be cautious, have discriminating wisdom, for apparently I shed too much too fast. . . .
+Another sign that deepening is occurring via these other maps is that moral codes are shed, hyper-classification notions like “separate axes of development” are dissolved.
+This is because ultimate compassion-love is arising spontaneously, and all codified behavior is abandoned as the exteriorized identity crutch that it is.
+Of course, one has to be cautious, have discriminating wisdom, for apparently I shed too much too fast recently, and the resumption of POI cycling was the sign, which I was grateful for having so that I could remediate and regroup.